 WHAT IS EMDR?

 EMDR (Eye Movement Desensitisation and Reprocessing) is an established, evidence based treatment for psychological trauma.
-There is an increasing body of work illustrating the role childhood and later traumatic experiences play in developing post traumatic stress disorders and complex post traumatic stress, the latter a consequences of ongoing abuse, neglect against the background of the absence of support, affection and and acceptance from the caregivers.
+There is an increasing body of work illustrating the role childhood and later traumatic experiences play in developing post-traumatic stress disorders and complex post-traumatic stress, which can be consequences of ongoing abuse and neglect and a background of the absence of support, affection, and acceptance from the caregivers.

 EMDR has been found to play a useful role in processing past trauma that plays a significant role in individuals’ current mental ill health.